HISTORY

 In many ways, Otley baths heyday was in the 1960s.
 By that time the baths - or outdoor pool as it was increasingly being called - had transformed from a baths for residents of Otley to an outdoor pool for both the town and the wider community.

-Otley outdoor (swimming) pool closed in 1993 when a fault with the pumping system proved terminal.
-The pool and the buildings were also dated and in need of modernisation.
+A fault with the pumping system proved terminal.
+However, the pool and the buildings were dated and in need of upgrading and modernisation.